Reissner/QMngMnt/README.md

 In future `git` shall be the only version management tool.
 At the moment, there is still subversion in use, but this shall be eliminated in the next release.
+In the future, one shall prescribe a branching model for git.

-As regards editors or IDE's we are in the course of evaluations still, but seemingly, `ms code` has a good chance to make the choice.
+As regards editors or IDE's we are in the course of evaluations still.
-It offers a lot of extensions turning it into an IDE.
+For a long span of time, `emacs` and its extensions was the editor of choice with its numerous extensions for computing languages and documentation, e.g. with latex and markdown.
+Nevertheless, the java-extension did not keep pace with development of the language.
-In contrast, `eclipse` is very mighty but not lightweight.
+Then we accepted `eclipse` as java IDE, is very mighty but not lightweight and also not universally usable.
+At time of this writing, the evaluation is not completed, but seemingly, `ms code` has a good chance to make the choice, replacing both `emacs` and `eclipse`, coming back to a universal editor.
-Various extensions help also ensuring quality.
+Not only `ms code` offers a lot of extensions turning it into an IDE, various extensions help also ensuring quality.
 Uniformity of tools and processes also helps keeping up quality.
+A nice detail is that extensions of `ms code` can be installed via a script, given at [Section Installation](#ssInst).
+Using these tools including checkers helps in ensuring quality.

 The core tool besides the java development kit is `maven` which supports the deployment process of both software and documentation.